Amicht/Netflicht/frontend/README.md

 ### Extra:
-- Make scroller more responsive, on the number of imaged on each slide.
 - Fix the 'loggedGuard' to prevent default navigation to home page, and stay on same page when success.
 - Add 'search-movie' input.
-- Add filter on 'children' account (or replace that account).
+- Add filter on 'ילדים' account (or replace that account).

 ### Double-extra